tsaiweiwu/arch/jupyter.md

-## Create a conda env and use it in the jupyter notebook/lab
+## Run a conda env in the jupyter notebook/lab

 ### Firstly create a conda env from the terminal

 - log into rockfish

 - get an interactive job
   $ interact -p a100 -N1 -n12 -G1 -t 120 -q qos_gpu -a <your_gpu_account>

-  wait for your job to start
+  wait for your job to start ...

 - load necessary modules

   $ ml load anaconda cuda/11.8.0
   $ conda create -n myenv python=3.9

 - install python packages in the environment

   $ conda install -n myenv conda-forge::numpy

+- install kernal to so it will show up in the jupyter notebook/lab
   $ pip install ipython ipykernel
   $ ipython kernel install --user --name="Python(your_env_name)"

   $ conda deactivate

 ### Open OnDemand